FrancescoPaoloL/LearningNLP/readme.md

 Shallow parsing, also known as chunking, is a technique in natural language processing to identify and group specific phrases (like noun phrases or verb phrases) within a sentence.
 In order to show how it works, ee've made a script that takes an input sentence, performs shallow parsing using the NLTK library, and then displays the parsed tree to show how different parts of the sentence are grouped together based on the specified grammar rules in the configuration file.

+### todo...

+## Text Corpora using
+This Python project demonstrates a very simple text corpus analysis using the Natural Language Toolkit (NLTK) library.
+To achieve this, we've implemented basic functionalities on downloading essential NLTK resources, extracting the first 20 words from Blake's poems in the Gutenberg corpus, tokenizing the text, performing Part-of-Speech (POS) tagging, and conducting named-entity chunking.
+Specifically, we rely on the following NLTK components:

+- <b>Tokenizers/Punkt</b>: This component is the Punkt tokenizer, a pre-trained sentence tokenizer designed to split text into individual sentences based on text patterns, such as periods, exclamation points, and question marks.
+- <b>Chunkers/maxent_ne_chunker</b>: This component is responsible for Named Entity Recognition (NER), which involves identifying and categorizing named entities within the text.
+- <b>Corpora/words</b>: In NLTK, this refers to a collection of words in the English language.
+- <b>Pos_tag</b>: This NLTK tool is used to automatically tag words in a text with their respective parts of speech.

 ### [WIP]

 ## Languages and Tools
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)